 The two types of forgiveness are essential to understand:

 - The forgiveness that occurs at the moment of faith relates to our eternal forgiveness.

 - The forgiveness that occurs in our daily lives relates to our relational forgiveness—our fellowship with God.

-Question: What helps you understand the two types of forgiveness?
+Tell me what you think: What helps you understand the two types of forgiveness?
 To leave a comment, just click here.